marcelpetersen/mobil/_autotech-events/london-autotech-june-2019.md

         </div>
       </div>
     </div>
-  cta:
 - template: google-map
   lat: 51.504911
   lng: -0.18880
   block: google-map
   headline: Don't Royally Miss Out
-  content: The royal residence hosts this exciting event, co hosted with Aston Martin
+  content: The royal residence hosts this exciting event, co hosted with <strong>Aston Martin</strong>
-    and Bosch.
+    and <strong>Bosch</strong>.
 Join us in the Royal Borough of Kensington and Chelsea in London for meaningful insights into the world and future of mobility!
   gmaps_link: https://www.google.com/maps/place/Kensington+Palace/@51.5058372,-0.1877239,15z/data=!4m2!3m1!1s0x0:0x89e65c2abc2c3f87?sa=X&ved=2ahUKEwiN5tiGxvzhAhUC_qQKHc1PBXkQ_BIwIXoECAsQCA
   venue_location: Kensington Gardens, London W8 4PX, UK
-  cta:
 - template: simple-footer
   block: footer-1
-  cta:
 event_description: Taking place in <strong>Kensington Palace,</strong> this edition
   is already set to be superb.
 We'll be hearing from a fantastic selection of CEOs and founders from successful <strong>startups in the mobility industry,</strong>  who